sailfish-spotify/hutspot/docs/operating/page-usage.md

    * Related Artists
  * Click on Star to toggle Followed state
  * Click on an Album to view it
+ * Click on the star of an Album to toggle Saved state
  * Click on an Artist to view it
+ * Click on the star of an Artist to toggle Followed state
  * Context Menu of an Album provides:
    * Play
    * View